canonical/kafka-operator/docs/explanation/e-cryptography.md

 ### Kafka Inter-broker authentication

 Authentication among brokers is based on SCRAM-SHA-512 protocol.
-Username and passwords are exchanged via peer relations, using Juju secrets from revision 168 on Kafka
+Username and passwords are exchanged via peer relations, using Juju secrets from revision 168 on Charmed Kafka.

-Username and password are stored in ZooKeeper servers in a JAAS configuration file in plain format.
+Kafka username and password used by brokers to authenticate one another are stored both in a ZooKeeper zNode and in a JAAS configuration file in the Kafka server in plain format.
 The file needs to be readable and writable by root (as it is created by the charm), and be readable by the `snap_daemon` user running the Kafka server snap commands.

 ### Client authentication to Kafka